 Your doctor will review your medical and health history, and you should be prepared to disclose any medical conditions and medications you currently take.
 They’ll also evaluate your lifestyle and future family planning goals to ensure that this makeover is right for you.

-During your consultation, your doctor will be able to show you where you can expect any incision scars, which are typically easy to cover and fade over the first year after surgery.
+During your mommy makeover consultation, your doctor will be able to show you where you can expect any incision scars, which are typically easy to cover and fade over the first year after surgery.
 They’ll also be able to explain the differences between similar procedures–such as the mini tummy tuck vs. the classic tummy tuck–and what each procedure can offer.
 It’s common to take a before photo for you and your doctor to reference after surgery is complete.